The formal decision making process of a Council occurs via council meetings, which councillors are required to attend.

-The Chief Executive Officer and members of the Executive Management Team also attend the meetings to provide information or advice when called upon by the Council.
+The Chief Executive Officer (CEO) and members of our Executive Leadership Team (ELT) also attend the meetings to provide information or advice when called upon by the Mayor.

-These regular meetings of Council are held on the third Tuesday of each month except in January, April and December.
+Regular meetings of Council are generally held on the fourth Tuesday of each month except in January, April and December.

 Procedures at meetings

-There is a Local Law which defines the rules on how Council Meetings are conducted.
-The following are the key requirements of the Local Law:
+The Governance rules define how Council meetings are conducted.
+The following are the key requirements:

 The Council considers each item on the agenda and makes a decision.
 This decision is called a resolution of Council and is recorded in the minutes.

 We endeavour to have the minutes available in the week following the meeting on the meetings page on our website.

 The agenda for a Council meeting is divided into several sections: